NetOfficeFw/NetOffice/README.md

 ## Features

-* MS Office integration without version limitations
+* Microsoft Office integration without version limitations
-* All features of the MS Office versions 2000, 2002, 2003, 2007, 2010, 2013 and 2016 are included
+* All features of the Microsoft Office versions 2000, 2002, 2003, 2007, 2010, 2013 and 2016 are included
 * Active support in version independent development
 * Syntactically and semantically identical to the Microsoft Interop Assemblies
 * No training if you already know the MS Office object model, use your existing PIA code
 * Reduced and more readable code with automatic management of COM proxies
-* Usable with .NET Framework 4.0 or higher
+* Usable with .NET Framework 4.6 or higher
 * Easy add-ins development
 * No deployment hurdles, no registration
 * No dependencies, no interop assemblies, no need for [VSTO][VSTO]